 Quite a few Saint Peter's College first-year students receive scholarships.
 Student achievements after graduation is significant at Saint Peter's University, with graduates generally leaving the university with debt lower than the norm.
 View a few school videos to discover what is happening on campus.

-Any student who is interested in Criminal Justice & Corrections needs to look into Centenary College.
-Centenary College criminal justice & corrections students make 8.5% more than the average criminal justice graduate.
+Centenary University is among your top options if you're planning on studying Criminal Justice & Corrections.
+Centenary University criminal justice & corrections students make 8.5% more than the average criminal justice graduate.
 It is set in the suburban location of Hackettstown, New Jersey.

 It's hard to beat Fairleigh Dickinson University - Metropolitan Campus if you want to study Criminal Justice & Corrections.
 After graduating, criminal justice students typically make around $37,194 in the first five years of their career.
 The neighborhood of Teaneck, New Jersey, is great for individuals who desire a more tranquil, suburban place.

 This school does not require freshmen to live on-campus.
 Parents, you might be relieved to know we feel Fairleigh Dickinson University - Metropolitan Campus has a comparatively low crime rate.
 Take a virtual tour to know more about FDU's campus.